sindresorhus/ky/readme.md

 ```

 > [!NOTE]
+> When retries are enabled, Ky clones the request body before each attempt using [`tee()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/tee), which buffers the entire `ReadableStream` in memory.
+Set `retry: {limit: 0}` if you're uploading large streaming bodies and don't need retries.

+> [!NOTE]
 > Chromium-based browsers automatically retry `408 Request Timeout` responses at the network layer for keep-alive connections.
 This means requests may be retried by both the browser and ky.
 If you want to avoid duplicate retries, you can either set `keepalive: false` in your request options (though this may impact performance for multiple requests) or remove `408` from the retry status codes.

 ##### timeout